-Swedish-based electric car manufacturer Polestar catapulted itself into the public eye in spectacular fashion last night following a polarizing ad spot during the Superbowl.
+Swedish-based electric car manufacturer Polestar catapulted itself into the public eye in spectacular fashion in February following a polarizing ad spot during the Superbowl.
 The company only needed 30 seconds to get its point across, promising an uncompromising approach to making vehicles while also taking some notable shots at rivals Tesla and Volkswagen.

 With more people talking about the company than ever before, we’re all no doubt wondering how we can buy shares in Polestar.
 Before we answer that though, let’s take a little look under the hood first.

 What does Polestar do?

 Polestar is currently majority-owned by fellow Swedish auto manufacturer Volvo following a purchase in 2015.
 The company is headquartered in Gothenburg, Sweden, and develops electric performance cars.
 Its Superbowl showing was designed around the Polestar 2, the first car of any kind to have an operating system exclusively powered by Google — a company that knows a thing or two about tech.

 Polestar went public on June 24, 2022.
 It debuted on the market via a SPAC, having signed an agreement to do so with Gores Guggenheim, Inc. the year previous.
 Once the merger was formally approved by Gores Guggenheim’s shareholders, Polestar was able to begin trading.